saltyorg/docs/docs/sandbox/apps/minecraft-bedrock.md

+---
+tags:
+  - Minecraft
+---

 # Minecraft Bedrock

 ## What is it?

-This is a Minecraft Bedrock server for the multi-platform Minecraft version.
+[Minecraft Bedrock](https://github.com/itzg/docker-minecraft-bedrock-server) is a server for the multi-platform version of Minecraft.

 !!!
 Note
     📢 This server will expose the port UDP 19132